 Healthcare services in Cabo San Lucas are of standard quality.
 There are a number of well-equipped hospitals with proper infrastructure and well trained medical staff.
 They also take on complex medical procedures successfully so there is no need to worry about medical emergencies during your stay in Cabo San Lucas.
 There are also private hospitals if you want to skip the wait time in public hospitals and healthcare is generally more affordable in Mexico that it is in other western counties.
 Many of the doctors are bilingual and speak very good English.
 There are also walk-in clinics so you may not have to make an appointment.
 Snowbirds are advised to have comprehensive travel insurance that also covers medical costs.

-- Weather: The winter weather in Cabo San Lucas (Mexico) will normally be warm during the day, but can be chilly during the night.
+Weather: The fall, winter, and spring weather in Cabo San Lucas (Mexico) will normally be warm during the day, but can be chilly during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Cabo San Lucas (Mexico) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.